michael-wall/table-of-contents-fragment/README.md

 ## Notes ##
 - This is a ‘proof of concept’ that is being provided ‘as is’ without any support coverage or warranty.
 - It has been tested using 2024.Q1 with Chrome browser.
+- It has been tested with Senna.js Single Page Application enabled.
 - See fragment_recording.7z for a short recording.